 What do you see at the beginning of any journey?
 Sad to say, but many people see only the long daunting road ahead of them.
 Most will trudge on, but they’ve already sealed their psychological fate.
-They may make it past the first few bumps in the road, but eventually they’ll come up to an obstacle they will conclude represents an immoveable object.
+They may make it past the first few bumps in the road, buteventually they’ll come up to an obstacle.
+They will conclude it represents an immovable object.

 And their journey will end, their investment lost.

 Then they’ll embark upon another journey and face the same fate.
-Over and over this happens, until, at the end of their life, they’ll surmise “life is hard” and they’ll leave this world no different than what they found when they arrived.
+Over and over this happens, until, at the end of their life, they’ll surmise “life is hard.”
+They’ll leave this world no different than what they found when they arrived.

 The story goes that upon the conclusion of the Constitutional Convention, a woman happened upon Ben Franklin and asked him, “Well, Doctor, what have we got?
 A republic or a monarchy?”
 Franklin, by now 81 years old, hadn’t lost his wit.
 He tersely replied, “A republic, if you can keep it.”

 Although we refer to James Madison as the “Father of the Constitution” because his Virginia plan was the starting point, the primary author of the United States Constitution was Gouverneur Morris.
 It was his committee that was tasked with the final wordsmithing, so Morris is most frequently credited as being the author of the Constitution’s famous preamble: